-Now will be talking about the welding processes, so we can use the entire range of the common welding processes like shielded metal arc welding process, submerged arc welding process, gas metal and gas tungsten arc welding process electron beam welding process.
-And the other processes like a spot welding or the flash welding processes, so when we have working with the SMAW normally we choose the matching, filler or electrode composition.
+So we can use the entire range of the common welding processes like shielded metal arc welding process, submerged arc welding process, gas metal and gas tungsten arc welding process, electron beam welding process.
+And the other processes like a spot welding or the flash welding processes, so when we are working with the SMAW normally we choose the matching. filler or electrode composition.
 And once we have this the suitable PWHT will help in realizing the joint of the required set of the properties across the plates which are being joined.
 Submerged arc welding process is known to be of the high heat input process.

+high heat input process.
 So, this will be causing the greater problems associated with the wider heat affected zone as well as maybe over tempering of the base metal which is being heated due to the high heat input.

-So, in order to restore the properties to deal with the issues related with the high heat input sometimes it is required to do the complete quenching and tempering heat treatment of the weldment, so that the properties can be restored.
+So, in order to restore the properties to deal with the The issues related to the high heat input sometimes it is required to do the complete quenching and tempering heat treatment of the weldments so that the properties can be restored.
 On the other hand like if we are using the processes like GMAW and the GTAW processes both these processes offer low hydrogen weld joints.
-So, in general the weld is cleaner and we are able to produce the weld joints which will be less prone to have the defects and discontinuities.
-When the electron beam welding process is used for welding of the heat treatable low alloy steels it is possible to have the very deep penetration and very narrow weld.
+So, in general the weld is cleaner and we are able to produce. the weld joints which will be less prone to have the defects and discontinuities.
+When the electron beam welding process is used for welding of the heat treatable low alloy steels, it is possible to have the very deep penetration and very narrow weld.